EMD Antitrust Case

 Research Notes

-In November 1955, H. L. Hamilton testified before the Senate Kilgore Committee in regard to the diesel locomotive industry.
+In November 1955, H. L. Hamilton testified before the Senate Antitrust and Monopoly Subcommittee (also known as the Kilgore Subcommittee) in regard to the diesel locomotive industry.
 In 1957 the United States Department of Justice initiated an antitrust investigation; and, grand jury subpoenas were issued to General Motors in 1959.
 General Motors sought out and interviewed Hamilton at great length in 1957 and again in 1959.

 The criminal action was dismissed on December 28, 1964.
 The civil action was dismissed on June 2, 1967.